Focus on Rockefeller Center Festivities

 Fame and fondness for Rockefeller Center’s ice skating rink is second only to the holiday tree towering beside it.
-Now in its 81st season, ice skating is underway at the celebrated rink beginning Oct.
-8, 2018 and continuing until early spring.
+Ice skating is underway at the celebrated rink beginning Oct.
+12, 2019 and continuing until early spring.

 With only 150 skaters at a time for 90-minute sessions, it’s never too crowded to show off your best twists and spins.
 In fact, you can even improve your show-stopping style with a private lesson.

-General Admission tickets are $25 to $32 for adults, $15 for children under 11 and seniors.
+General Admission tickets are $25 to $35 for adults, and $17 for children under 11 and seniors.
 Sessions begin at 8:30 a.m. and continue every two hours until 10:30 p.m.
-It’s easy for out-of-towners to join in; skate rental on the premises is available at $12.
+It’s easy for out-of-towners to join in; skate rental on the premises is available at $18.

 More Things to Do in NYC at Rockefeller Center